General Surgeon Salary: What to Expect by Region

 General surgeons should feel confident that they will continue to be in high demand.

-Since 16% of the country’s population is over the age of 65, and this percentage is only expected to increase, general surgeons should also expect the demand for their expertise to increase over time.
+Since 1 in 6 U.S. citizens are 65 years or older, and this ratio is only expected to increase, general surgeons should also expect the demand for their expertise to increase over time.

 With the information above, surgeons can do their best to position themselves in the right location and in the right practice setting to increase their salary.